ELIXIR-IIB-training/website/_posts/2022-09-28-scRNA-seq-Workshop.md

 <br>

 ### Course Description
 An introduction to single cell RNA-seq data analysis.
-This course aims to provide participants with theoretical and practical knowledge on how to perform bioinformatic analyses of scRNA-seq data using open-source software solutions. scRNA-seq analyses will be performed using the tools available as part of the Reproducible Bioinformatics Project: rCASC and its graphical interface.<br>
+This course aims to provide participants with theoretical and practical knowledge on how to perform bioinformatic analyses of scRNA-seq data using open-source software solutions. scRNA-seq analyses will be performed using the tools available as part of the Reproducible Bioinformatics Project: rCASC.<br>
 You can find here the complete **[course description and program](https://github.com/ELIXIR-IIB-training/website/tree/gh-pages/docs/booklet_v2.pdf)**.
 <br>
 <br>

 ### Target audience and prerequisites
 This course is suitable for biologists who are new to single cell gene expression technology.
-Knowledge of statistics as well as computing skills are not necessary prior to attending the course.
+Knowledge of statistics is not necessary prior to attending the course.
+Two weeks before the course, six recorded lessons with exercises will be delivered to participants to provide the minimal R skills required for the course.
 <br>
 <br>